 The Truth and Other Stories - The Connor Brothers

-The Connor Brothers have returned to Jaski Gallery.
-It is possible to visit their exhibition The Truth and Other Stories until Sunday 27 November 2022.
+The Connor Brothers returned to Jaski Gallery.
+We showed their exhibition The Truth and Other Stories from Saturday 12 until Sunday 27 November 2022.

-It is the second time that Jaski Gallery takes care of a solo show by The Connor Brothers.
-The opening reception took place on Saturday 12 November, 4-7 pm.
-The artists were present themselves.
+It was the second time that Jaski Gallery took care of a solo show by The Connor Brothers.

 The Connor Brothers is the pseudonym for British artists Mike Snelle (1976) and James Golding (1974), who met during their studies in Cambridge.
 Their work centres on collage as this layered, fragmented technique gives them maximum leeway to play with meaning, appropriating and transforming elements of vintage romance novels and old master paintings.